 When adding aftermarket audio equipment to your vehicle, it is extremely important to understand the limitations of your car’s electrical system.
 Stock batteries, stock alternators, and stock wires can only transfer so much power throughout the vehicle.
 By upgrading each of these three components in your car, it enables your vehicle to be able to safely have high-powered equipment installed.
-In this blog, we will outline the Big Three Upgrade.
-Installing an aftermarket alternator and a Car Battery are excellent choices, but not discussed here.
+In this blog, I outline the Big Three Upgrade.
+Also installing an aftermarket alternator and a Car Battery are excellent choices, but not discussed here.

 The Big 3 Upgrade is a fairly simple upgrade that involves replacing some of the factory wiring under the hood of the car.
 The following are the three wires that need to be replaced and installed in the car.